 Welcome to Subscribe On Youtube

-Let's define a function f(s) over a non-empty string s, which calculates the frequency of the smallest character in s.
-For example, if s = "dcce" then f(s) = 2 because the smallest character is "c" and its frequency is 2.
+Let the function f(s) be the frequency of the lexicographically smallest character in a non-empty string s.
+For example, if s = "dcce" then f(s) = 2 because the lexicographically smallest character is 'c', which has a frequency of 2.

 Example 1: